dammyboss/login_app_femi/README.md

-# Login_Express_App
+# Login_App_Femi
-This is the project demonstrate login express app created with node and express.
+As requested, this is the login app to demonstrate and test yourr project implementation.
+This has been created with node and express.

 ### To run this project clone it and open up the terminal. and type a command,
 ``` npm install ```